dgurnick/decouple_and_purge/README.md

 all that's yours and mine

     even the shadow of a man
-    can leave (his) footprints in the sand even the shadow of a man
+    can leave a footprint in the sand even the shadow of a man
-    can leave (his) footprints in the sand think it over
+    can leave a footprint in the sand think it over

 ```